dangle124/ACM-Research-coding-challenge-23S/README.md

 # ACM Research Coding Challenge (Spring 2023) - Draft

 ## I. Problem description
 Among seven properties (columns), a relationship between any two properties may exist.
-By understanding such relationships, we may find predict, estimate, or examine one property by evaluating the other without wasting time collecting data.
+By understanding such relationships, we may predict, estimate, or examine one property by evaluating the other without wasting time collecting data.
 I will examine the relationship between spectral class and temperature.
 My goal is to find whether the temperature has any effect on classifying stars.

 ## II.
 Data Preperation
 ### 1. Data Cleaning